jataware/dojo/README.md

 If you need a different base image loaded, you can load it with this command: `docker-compose exec docker docker pull jataware/dojo-publish:{base_image_tag_name}`

 Since the Docker service has a persistent volume, you should not need to rerun the command unless changes have been made to the image.

+#### Quick Start

+Run `make docker_build-all` to build all the `dev` tagged images locally.

+Make sure `DOCKERHUB_USER` and `DOCKERHUB_PWD` are defined in your local environment.
+If you do not have an account you can either create one or just use a dummy variable like `dev` but pushing images to dockerhub will fail.

+Run `$ make up.a` to build and bring online all services

+Run `$ make down.a` to stop all services or `$ make down.v` to stop and remove all volumes